quicwg/multipath/draft-ietf-quic-multipath.md

 additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in
 {{Section 8.2 of QUIC-TRANSPORT}}.
-After receiving packets from the client on the new paths, if the server decides to use the new path, the server MUST perform path validation {{Section 8.2 of QUIC-TRANSPORT}} using the same mechanisms, unless it has previously validated that address.
+After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation {{Section 8.2 of QUIC-TRANSPORT}} using the same mechanisms, unless it has previously validated that address.